Paras-is-coding/React_HS_Series/readme.md

 - redux is a core library
 - react-redux is its implementation(wiring) to communicate in betn react & redux
 - Redux Toolkit is a library that simplifies and streamlines the process of managing state in a Redux-based application

+## USING REDUX-TOOLKIT

+1) install @reduxjs/toolkit and react-redux

+2) CREATE STORE : redux/store.js
+	> import {configureStore} and create store using it
+	> import reducers eg import todoReducer ... and add to store eg configureStore({reducer:todoReducer})

+3) CREATE REDUCERS/SLICES : redux/features/ > eg todo / eg todoSlice.js
+	> import {createSlice} and create slice using it
+	> eg todoSlice = createSlice({ name:"",initialState:{},reducers:{})
+		-- name -> name of slice can be anything
+		-- initialState -> initial variable values
+		-- reducers -> functionalities
+         eg) addTodo : (state,action) =>{}
+			- state -> gives access to updated values in initialState/state
+			- action -> values passed when this method is called (as action.payload)

+	> export : done in two steps
+		1) export every individual reducer
+        // will be used in components
+			eg export const {addTodo,removeTodo} = todoSlices.actions

+		2) export all reducer
+        // used to aware store all reducers eg export default todoSlice.reducer

+// functions imported are from pure @reduxjs/toolkit
+// functions below are of react or wireup with redux(react-redux)